"Integrating the arts has revolutionized my teaching. My teaching is much more interactive and every child is actively engaged."

 – 3-year alum of the Arts Integration Network

-This unique professional development opportunity helps you step outside your comfort zone, embracing new teaching tools to enhance your practice.
+The Arts Integration Network, a unique professional development opportunity, helps you step outside your comfort zone and embrace new teaching tools to enhance your practice.
 This nurturing experience gives you valuable breathing space and support to learn to integrated arts into your curriculum without feeling like you are adding entirely new content to your already packed schedule.
 By observing and planning with our Master Teaching Artists, you'll leave with ready-to-use units that infuse a core subject with laughter, imagination, and deeper engagement.
 This is a hands-on experience where you actually practice what you are learning directly with groups of children.
 This active learning technique boosts vocabulary retention, addresses psycho-social learning, and exposes students to content in a whole new way!

 "I find that my students retain the information much better and are able to apply what they have learned."